Time to Think About Graduation!

 - the student pays the fee for a new diploma.

-After the degree is posted to a student’s permanent record, a student’s diploma and transcript cannot be altered by adding additional options, or by grade changes, and/or withdrawals.
+After the degree is posted to a student’s permanent record, a student’s diploma and transcript cannot be altered by adding additional majors, minors or concentrations, or by grade changes, and/or withdrawals.
 The University protects the integrity of its transcripts and will not rewrite history unless a University error has occurred.

-All students must demonstrate competency in writing skills as a requirement for graduation and must satisfy the University Writing Skills Requirement (UWSR) in order to receive a degree from Cal State East Bay unless they are exempt by one of the following criteria:
+In addition to the lower-division General Education requirements for writing, the California State University system requires that all undergraduate students must demonstrate competency in written communication as a requirement for graduation and to receive a baccalaureate degree.
+This requirement was implemented system-wide in 1977 and updated in 2020.
+Students must satisfy the University Writing Requirement (UWR) in order to receive a degree from Cal State East Bay unless they are exempt by one of the following criteria:

-- The student previously satisfied the UWSR at Cal State East Bay or at another CSU campus.
-In this case, Cal State East Bay will accept an official certification of completion if the entire requirement, as specified by that CSU campus, was satisfied and the student was a matriculated student at that campus at the time.
+Previously satisfied the UWR at Cal State East Bay or at another CSU campus, Cal State East Bay will accept official certification of completion if the entire requirement, as specified by that CSU campus, was satisfied and the student was a matriculated student at that campus at the time.
 On some CSU campuses, the requirement is called the “Graduation Writing Assessment Requirement (GWAR).”

-- The student graduated from any one of the CSU campuses; unless it is noted on the transcript that the UWSR (or GWAR) was not satisfied.
+Graduated from any one of the CSU campuses; unless it is noted on the transcript that the UWR (or GWAR) was not satisfied.

 IMPORTANT Facts to Remember